Ousted S. Korean president Park to "faithfully" face questioning

 SEOUL, March 21, Kyodo

-Former South Korean President Park Geun Hye vowed to "faithfully" face questioning over a corruption and abuse-of-power scandal as she arrived at the prosecutors' office Tuesday.
+Former South Korean President Park Geun Hye vowed Tuesday to "faithfully" face questioning as she underwent her first grilling by prosecutors over the corruption and abuse-of-power scandal that ended her presidency.

 "I want to say sorry to the people.
 I will faithfully face questioning," Park, who was ousted from office earlier this month, told reporters before entering the Seoul Central District Prosecutors' Office.